arieldesalvopropato/databox/README.md

 * Watchtower
 * Kasm
 * Wireguard
+* Samba

 ### Optional
 * NO-IP

 ## Usage
 Install a base operating system.
-For the development of the Scripts and Playbooks I used OpenMediaVault (more information here).
-In case of using an operating system with a package manager other than apt, define it in the playbook file.
+For the development of the Scripts and Playbooks I used OpenMediaVault (https://www.openmediavault.org/).
+In case of using an operating system with a package manager other than apt, define it in the playbook yaml file.

 If you choose to use OpenMediaVault as your base system, please consider the following modifications to your server:
-* Change the default port of the http service (80) to 88, this port will be used by the Nginx service.
+* Change the default port of the http service 80 to 88, this port will be used by the Nginx service.
 * Install OMV-Extras to have more functionality on your server, including Docker, Portainer or Yacht. (https://wiki.omv-extras.org/)
 * Install Docker from OMV-Extras options in OpenMediaVault webgui.